judebantony/cicd-github-action-example/README.md

 ### 13) OPA - Infrastructure as Code Configs Scan ###

+The [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/)  (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
+OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
+You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.

 Use [OPA](https://www.openpolicyagent.org/docs/latest/) to scan the [Infrastructure as Code Config Files](https://github.com/judebantony/cicd-github-action-example/tree/main/manifests) using [OPA Policies](https://github.com/judebantony/cicd-github-action-example/tree/main/opa-policies).

 ```yaml